Gang of Amazons: Origin of name

-Initially, the "Gang of Amazons" was believed to be called such due to the predominance of women over men that composed the group, however, the name actually came about from journalists who covered the investigation of crimes committed by the family.
+The family was only dubbed the Gang of Amazons after the media discovered that a knife engraved with "My Favorite Amazon" was found not too far from the Chudakov crime scene.
+The local media assumed that this was Inessa's knife, however, according to Igor Berezin, Deputy Head of the Investigation Department of Russia's Investigation Committee for Rostov Oblast, the knife belonged to a girl who had no affiliation with the gang or their crimes.
 The family has never used this name when referencing themselves.
-The family was only dubbed the Gang of Amazons after media discovered that a knife engraved with "My Favorite Amazon" that was found not too far from the Chudakov crime scene.
-The local media assumed that this was Inessa's knife, however, according to Igor Berezin, Deputy Head of the Investigation Department of Russia's Investigation Committee for Rostov Oblast, the knife belonged to a girl who had no affiliation with the gang or their crimes.

 Members

 The family lived in a comfortable home in the village of Divnoye in Stavropol, the administrative seat of the Stavropol Krai.
 The family used camping trips to the Rostov Oblast as a cover to commit their crimes.